K4pMerlin/GLHF/README.md

-# This is just for my self-studying
+# This is just for my self-Python-studying
-##From w3school
-language: Python
+From   w3school.com